-We need to know the not-so-glamorous version of what it was like to write Harry Potter.
-We need to appreciate how disciplined Rowling had to be to develop her idea into seven hefty books.
+Writers need to know the not-so-glamorous version of what it was like to write Harry Potter.
+We need to appreciate how disciplined Rowling had to be to develop her little idea into seven hefty books.
 We have to know that she wasn’t lazily sipping mochas for two decades while jotting down a continuous stream of words like a literary Fountain of Youth.

 Book One: Harry Potter and the Sorcerer’s Stone